jasonlinuxzhang/sgbm_cuda/README.md

 **Program performance display**

-If you want to watch the recorded demo video, click [Road effect][1] This video is not subject to any post processing, such as acceleration
+If you want to watch the recorded demo video, click [Road effect][1] .This video is not subject to any post processing, such as acceleration

 or